Peter-Toman/simple-data-warehouse/README.md

 ### Paging

-If you need to query certain amount of rows or return rows starting from some position you can use parameters `batchSize` and `offset`.
+If you need to query certain amount of rows and/or return rows starting from some position you can use parameters `batchSize` and `offset`.
 Both are not required to specify and when they are not specified then `batchSize` has default and maximum value of 1000 rows.
 `offset` when not set has default value of 0.
 Both of these are of course numbers and of data type long.
+In case of a valid query there is an attribute `totalRows` in response object which indicates the total number of rows that match the query conditions.

 ### Response